Click the Map to see

 Historians don't know much about it.

-- It is thought that it
+- So it is thought that it

 roughly covered Northamptonshire, Huntingdonshire,